Dartmouth-Data-Analytics-Core/DAC-RNAseq-pipeline/README.md

 # Dartmouth CQB RNA-seq analysis pipeline

 ## Introduction
 The pipeline is designed to provide efficient pre-processing and quality control of bulk RNA-sequencing (RNA-seq) data on high performance computing clusters (HPCs) using the Torque/PBS scheduler or using a single high CPU, high RAM machine, and has been made available by the *Data Analytics Core (DAC)* of the *Center for Quantitative Biology (CQB)*, located at Dartmouth College.
 Both single- and paired-end datasets are supported, in addition to both library preparation methods for full-length or 3'-only analysis.
 The pipeline has been built and tested using human and mouse data sets.
-Required software can be installed using Conda with the enrionment file (environment.yml), or specified as paths in the config file.
+Required software can be installed using Conda with the enrionment file (environment.yml), or specified as paths in the config.yaml file.

 <img src="cqb_logo.jpg" width="250" height="140" >